-Each student involved in this process has the option of bringing an advocate (neither a family member nor a lawyer) to meetings with the Retention Committee.
+Each student involved in this process has the option of bringing an advocate (neither a family member nor a lawyer) to meetings with the retention committee.

-A copy of the plan will be given to the student, and one will be retained by the mentor, retention committee, the CPS or DHC Advising Centers, and the Undergraduate School Dean.
-Satisfactory completion of the plan and consistent demonstration of appropriate conduct should be assessed by the committee on an agreed timeline, and will result in a decision to recommend removal from probation to the Undergraduate School Dean.
+A copy of the plan will be given to the student and one will be retained by the Program Director, retention committee, the PCPS Advising Center, and the Dean.
+Satisfactory completion of the plan and consistent demonstration of appropriate conduct will be assessed by the committee on an agreed timeline, and will result in a decision to recommend removal from probation to the Dean.